Meet the Team

 Research Assistant

-I am a junior in the College of Arts and Sciences majoring in Neurobiology and minoring in French.
+I am a senior in the College of Arts and Sciences majoring in Neurobiology and minoring in French.
 I am interested in how continuous cognitive testing and activity can accelerate and improve patient recovery following brain injuries.
 Outside the lab, I enjoy reading, cooking, baking, music, and exploring DC with my friends.

 -